Harmonics on Mallet Percussion Instruments

 [5] The harmonic series produced on mallet percussion instruments are not the same as the above series.
 Due to this, bars are often tuned in a way where the overtones are harmonically pleasant, desirable, etc. (This may differ from one culture to another.)

-Producing harmonics can sometimes "extend" the range of these instruments, but is generally limited and the harmonics may be difficult and/or impractical to produce or isolate from a fundamental.
-Mallet percussion instruments' harmonics, when produced, are typically softer and much shorter in sustain.
+It should be noted that producing harmonics can sometimes "extend" the range of these instruments, but this is generally quite limited.
+The harmonics may be difficult and/or impractical to produce or isolate from a fundamental; when produced successfully, they are typically softer and much shorter in sustain.
 However, the option to use harmonics allows for more sound colors, as harmonics will have less fundamental sound, creating a more delicate or shimmering timbre.

 Information Below for: Glockenspiel, Marimba, Vibraphone, Xylophone